The Brodie Press

 Who we are

-The Brodie Press is an independent, non-profit publisher staffed by volunteers.
-We publish new writers and established authors who wish to undertake experimental or unusual projects.
-The press is run by two editors, Hannah Sheppard and Tom Sperlinger.
+The Brodie Press was an independent, non-profit publisher which published individual volumes of poetry and anthologies between 2002 and 2015.
+We published new writers and established authors who wished to undertake experimental or unusual projects.

 About the Press